frozzel/frozzel/README.md

 ### KETORIFIC

-  CMS-style blog site similar to Wordpress where keto diet seekers can publish recipe's and tips to their Keto diet stratagie.
+  CMS-style blog site similar to Wordpress where keto diet seekers can publish recipe's and tips to their Keto diet strategy.

   Motivation for the site was to build a complete full stack application that involves database integration with mysql, heroku, Sequelize and a express-session npm package for authentication.